deephaven/deephaven-core/csharp/ExcelAddInInstaller/CustomActions/README.md

 https://www.advancedinstaller.com/user-guide/create-dot-net-ca.html

-Basically the steps are:
+The steps are:

 * Open Visual Studio and navigate to Extensions → Manage Extensions.
-* In the Online section, search for Advanced Installer for Visual Studio
+* In the Browse tab, search for Advanced Installer for Visual Studio and press the Install button
+* Close and reopen Visual Studio to finalize the installation.
-* In Visual Studio navigate to File → New Project
+* Now navigate to File → New → Project
-* From the list of templates, select the C# Custom Action template or the C# Custom Action (.NET Framework) template, depending on your needs
+* From the list of templates, you will find two very-similar looking
+  templates:
+  1. "C# Custom Action" with description ".Net Custom Action Project for Advanced Installer"
+  2. "C# Custom Action (.NET Framework)" with description ".Net Framework Custom Action Project for Advanced Installer"

+The difference between these two templates has to do with the evolution of .NET.
+The original, Windows-only application framework was called ".NET Framework" and it ran only on Windows.
+The modern, cross-platform application framework is called simply .NET.
+Because for our purposes here we have decided to target an old .NET Framework version (4.8.0, see above), we choose the second
-Because of the above compatibility requirements I have decided that the right version is "C# Custom Action (.NET Framework)".
+option: "C# Custom Action (.NET Framework)".

 # Windows Registry